 Thermal scanning identifies:

-• Block wall moisture (common in Southern California construction)
+- Block wall moisture (common in California construction)

-Why it matters in SoCal: Despite low annual rainfall, Southern California’s winter storms and marine layer push moisture into walls in ways homeowners don’t notice for years.
-Coastal communities (La Jolla, Newport Beach, Santa Monica) are especially prone.
+Why it matters in California: Despite low annual rainfall in many regions, California’s winter storms and marine layer push moisture into walls in ways homeowners don’t notice for years.
+Coastal communities (La Jolla, Newport Beach, Santa Monica, Half Moon Bay) are especially prone.

 3. Block Wall Scan

-Concrete block (CMU) construction is extremely common in Southern California — commercial buildings, retaining walls, and older residential construction all use it.
+Concrete block (CMU) construction is extremely common across California.
+Commercial buildings, retaining walls, and older residential construction all use it.

 Block wall scanning reveals: